- Footballer: Chelsea FC, England

 A high profile footballer recognised worldwide as one of the top female forwards in the game, Eniola Aluko has a profile that is beyond impressive.

-At only 29 years old, Eniola has 100 caps for England women’s senior team.
+At only 29 years old, Eniola has over 100 caps for England women’s senior team.
 She played professionally for 3 years in the WPS league in USA, scoring 19 goals in 50 WPS appearances.
 She currently plays for Chelsea FC who are currently top of the FAWSL and competing in the last 16 of the Champions League.

 Eniola won a bronze medal with England at the 2015 World Cup in Canada, represented England in the UEFA Women’s Euro 2013 and also Team GB in London 2012.
 They won all 3 of their opening group matches without conceding a goal, beating New Zealand, Cameroon and Brazil.
 The game against Brazil was played in front of 75,000 at Wembley.

 She was player of the match when Chelsea won the first Women’s FA Cup final to be played at Wembley in August 2015.

-Eniola is a notable football ambassador for the Football Association, The Chelsea Foundation and is a patron of international sports charity Gladshouse.
+Eniola is a notable football ambassador for The Chelsea Foundation and is a patron of international sports charity Gladshouse.

 She is no stranger to the media and was the first female football pundit to appear on Match of the Day 2 Extra in 2014.
 She appears regularly on BBC World Have Your Say, MOTD Kickabout, Radio 5live’s Team Talk and Talksport.
 She also contributed to ‘Bringing Books to Life’ for BBC Learning and BBC Two and Women’s Hour Guest Editor in June 2016 on BBC Radio 4.
-Last year, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and this year she’ll be covering the Women’s Euros on Channel 4.
+Last year, Eni was also the first female pundit on ITV’s coverage of the Men’s Euros and this year she be covered the Women’s Euros on Channel 4.